aexoden/rosa/README.md

 They consist of many lines which provide information about the route.
 Like the other files, each line is a tab-delimited line.
 In addition, the file is limited to a maximum of 65536 lines (not including empty lines and comments).
+The program is not incredibly robust, and if your route description is malformed in some way, the program will likely crash.

 There are numerous different lines, which will be described in the following sections.